openshift/training/14-Lifecycle-Pre-and-Post-Deployment-Hooks.md

     located)
 * executes `bundle exec rake db:migrate`

-If you're not familiar with Ruby, Rails, or Bundler, that's OK.
+If you're not familiar with the SCL, Ruby, Rails, or Bundler, that's OK.
 Just trust us.
 Would we lie to you?

 The `command` directive inside the hook's definition tells us which command to actually execute.
 It is required that this is an array of individual strings.